 We operate in a competitive market and must continue to compete effectively in order to grow, improve our results of operations and achieve and maintain long-term profitability.
 Our principal source of competition is public transportation.
 We strive to harness the competitive advantages of our offerings to convert users of public transportation into users of our platform.
 We also compete against taxi companies and traditional ridesharing platforms, such as Uber.
 By offering comfortable, reliable and safe rides at an accessible price point, our offerings aim to attract users of these single-rider services by offering a lower-cost alternative that offers a better rider experience than public transportation.
-We believe we have differentiated our business from these competitors by building a diverse set of offerings and social responsibility.
+We believe we have differentiated our business from these competitors by building a diverse set of offerings on a transportation network at scale, while upholding our culture and values and creating a brand that embodies a commitment to exceptional offerings and social responsibility.
 However, we must continue to respond to competitive pressures.
 Consequently, we intend to keep investing in our platform to attract and retain drivers and riders, and respond to shifts in competitors' pricing levels, revenue models or business practices.
 If we are not able to compete effectively with our competitors, including our main competition of public transportation, our results of operations will be harmed.